-Population (2017): 263 million
+Population (2020)1: 268 million

-World Bank "Ease of Doing Business" Rank (2018): 72
+World Bank "Ease of Doing Business" Rank (2019): 73

-Bilateral Trade with Singapore: S$59.4 billion
+Bilateral Trade with Singapore: S$48.8 billion

 Singapore is consistently among one of Indonesia’s top foreign investors and top trading partners.
-In 2017 alone, Singapore’s realised investments into Indonesia amounted to US$$8.4 billion2.

 The governments of Indonesia and Singapore enjoy a strong economic relationship, with key members of both administrations meeting frequently.
 Such strong relations pave the way for closer economic collaboration, in turn boding well for Singapore firms looking to venture to Indonesia.